Why Is My Dump Cake Still Powdery?

 How Much Butter Should I Use?

 Most dump cake recipes call for about 1/2 to 1 cup of butter.
 The butter not only provides moisture but also enhances the flavor and texture of the cake.
-You can experiment with the amount to find the balance that works for your taste.
+You can experiment with the amount to find the balance for your taste.

 What’s the Best Temperature for Baking Dump Cakes?